 Officially British, Canadian and American tourists cannot get a visa on arrival and can only travel the country with a guide.
 You can get a visa ahead of time as long as you have an authorisation code from a tour company.
 Officially, companies are not supposed to offer authorisation code’s unless you book a tour however, there are ways round that.
 You could book a cheap, one day tour, in order to get your authorisation code.
 You could then apply for your visa and cancel the tour… Upon actually entering the country, it is unlikely that immigration personnel will ask you where your tour is; you could well be meeting them once out of the airport.
 Come up with a decent story, have a couple of back-up phone numbers and keep a straight face; I’ve heard of several people who have made it around the country this way on a British or American passport.

 Visas are valid for thirty days and can be extended for two weeks a total of two times; it is relatively easy to backpack Iran for two months.
 If you want to sort your visa ahead of time, you will need an authorisation code.

 1stQuest provide the cheapest, fastest, authorisation codes out of any company in Iran and these are the guys I used to sort my authorisation code on my first trip to Iran.

 Getting an Iranian visa in advance

 If you are crossing Iran overland or are travelling on a British, American or Canadian passport, you will need to get your Iranian visa in advance at an embassy.
-It’s fairly straightforward to sort out your Iranian visa before you arrive, you will need an authorisation code (get it here) but you can then hand the whole process over to VisaHQ if you’re low on time.
+It’s fairly straightforward to sort out your Iranian visa before you arrive, you will need an authorisation code (get it here).
 I got my first Iranian visa at the embassy in Istanbul; it was a simple enough procedure – I turned up with a couple of passport photos and the authorisation code, more information below, and filled in some forms.
 I got my passport back the same day.